By: Carmen Willings

 In some countries, including the United States, dog guides are exempt from regulations against the presence of animals in places such as restaurants and on public transportation.
 The Americans with Disabilities Act prohibits any business, government agency, or other organization that provides access to the general public from barring dog guides.
 Further, the Fair Housing Act requires that landlords allow tenants to have dog guides, as well as other types of assistance animals, in residences that normally do not permit pets.

 It must be understood that dog guides are professional working dogs and must be well trained.
 All dog guides are trained extensively before they are matched with a candidate.
 They are instructed in navigating obstacles and also to follow verbal commands.
-The most popular breed of dogs used as dog guides are Golden Retrievers, Labradors, and German Shepherds.
-Recently, other breeds have been trained including Standard Poodles, and Collies.
+The most popular breeds of dogs used as dog guides are Golden Retrievers, Labradors, and German Shepherds.
+Recently, other breeds have been trained including Standard Poodles and Collies.

 Candidates for a Dog Guide

-Dog guides are carefully matched with the person who is blind to best match the person's personality, lifestyle and physical needs.
+Dog guides are carefully matched with the person who is blind to best match the person's personality, lifestyle, and physical needs.
 The person who is blind must know how to get from one place to another, and the dog's job is to get them there safely.
 The dog can then help the person locate familiar landmarks and negotiate obstacles.
 All programs require that candidates complete an application and meet eligibility requirements.
-Most programs require that the candidate be in good health, be able to walk at a good, brisk pace, use the dog on a regular basis, and typically be at least sixteen years old.
-The candidate must be willing to provide continued maintenance, obedience training and care.
+Most programs require that the candidate must be in good health, be able to walk at a good, brisk pace, use the dog on a regular basis, and typically be at least sixteen years old.
+The candidate must be willing to provide continued maintenance, obedience training, and care.